 |What is BLE?

 Bluetooth Low Energy (BLE) is a wireless radio technology which requires a relatively low power consumption to share data between devices.
-BLE technology has a long list of use cases across many industries.
+Bluetooth LE technology has a long list of use cases across many industries.

-What is the difference between a Bluetooth beacon and a BLE tag?
+What is the difference between a Bluetooth beacon and a Bluetooth LE tag?

 What is a Bluetooth gateway?